 - National Kidney Federation: largest kidney patient charity in the UK with up-to-date reports on the All Party Parliamentary Kidney Group (APPKG)

-Click to view the latest edition of their magazine Kidney Life and their August In Touch newsletter
+Click the NKF link to view the latest editions of their magazine Kidney Life and their In Touch newsletter

-- Kidney Research UK: details of current research.
+- Kidney Research UK: details of recent research.

 * Scientists in Bristol reveal how a faulty gene, involved in the kidney condition nephrotic syndrome, leads to kidney disease.
 Read more